LooosaZ/CryptsaZ/README.md

 - There's a "Copy Key" button that copies the key hex to the clipboard.
 - Actions that modify or produce files prompt for confirmation before saving.

-If you prefer to run without the virtualenv, ensure PySimpleGUI and tkinter are available on your system Python and adapt the TCL_LIBRARY path accordingly.
+If you prefer to run without the virtualenv, ensure tkinter is available on your system Python and adapt the TCL_LIBRARY path accordingly.

-## Contribuições
+## Contributing
-Este projeto é de código aberto e as contribuições são bem-vindas.
-Para contribuir:
+This project is open source and contributions are welcome.
+To contribute:
-1. Faça um fork do projeto.
+1. Fork the project.
-2. Crie uma nova branch com as suas alterações.
+2. Create a new branch with your changes.
-3. Abra um pull request com uma descrição detalhada da contribuição.
+3. Open a pull request with a detailed description of the contribution.

-## Licença
+## License
-Este projeto é distribuído sob a licença MIT.
-Consulte o ficheiro LICENSE para mais detalhes.
+This project is distributed under the MIT license.
+Consult the LICENSE file for more details.